Talking With Your Child About Sex

 Oral sex is becoming more accepted among children.
 In general, children do not think of oral sex as "sex."
-They think of oral sex as a safe way to enjoy some of the benefits of vaginal sex with less risk of feeling guilty, getting a bad reputation, or going against their own values and beliefs.6 Also, some children don't understand that it is possible to get a sexually transmitted disease (STD) from having oral sex.6 Anal sex is another sexual activity that may take place without the child fully understanding the risks of STDs such as HIV.
+They think of oral sex as a safe way to enjoy some of the benefits of vaginal sex with less risk of feeling guilty, getting a bad reputation, or going against their own values and beliefs.6 Also, some children don't understand that it is possible to get a sexually transmitted infection (STI) from having oral sex.6 Anal sex is another sexual activity that may take place without the child fully understanding the risks of STIs such as HIV.

 Masturbation is a topic few people feel comfortable talking about.
 But it is a normal and healthy part of human sexuality.
 Talk about it in terms of your values.

-Two-thirds of all sexually transmitted diseases (STDs) occur in people who are younger than age 25.
+Two-thirds of all sexually transmitted infections (STIs) occur in people who are younger than age 25.
 They affect both males and females.
-Consider talking about why teens have a high risk of getting an STD.
+Consider talking about why teens have a high risk of getting an STI.
 Talking about condoms and other forms of contraception is often based on family values and attitudes.
-Even so, it's important to make sure your child understands how to avoid STDs, how pregnancy occurs, and how to avoid an unwanted pregnancy, be it by abstinence or the use of condoms and other birth control methods.
-For more information about STDs, see the topic Exposure to Sexually Transmitted Diseases.
+Even so, it's important to make sure your child understands how to avoid STIs, how pregnancy occurs, and how to avoid an unwanted pregnancy, be it by abstinence or the use of condoms and other birth control methods.
+For more information about STIs, see the topic Exposure to Sexually Transmitted Infections.